maarten-pennings/Nunchuk/readme.md

   - Joystick `nunchuk_joystickX()` and `nunchuk_joystickY()`.
   - The accelerometers `nunchuk_accelX()`, `nunchuk_accelY()`, and `nunchuk_accelZ()`.

-- The accelerometer readouts are a bit jumpy.
+- The accelerometer readouts are a bit jumpy (noisy).
-  As an extra feature, the library contains a so called low-pass filter (LPF).
+  As an extra feature, the library contains a so called low-pass filter (LPF) to mittigate the noisyness.
-  This is sort of an average of the last "n" measurements.
+  This feature compiutes a sort of an average of the last "n" measurements (for X, Y, and Z).

-  To use the low pass filter, the averages needs to be updated, so after `nunchuk_scan()` call `nunchuk_lpf(n)`.
-The parameter n must be between 0 and 1024, it defaults to 750.
-Next, use the ..lpf functions for the accelerometer getters `nunchuk_accelXlpf()`, `nunchuk_accelYlpf()`, and `nunchuk_accelZlpf()`.
+  To use the low pass filter, the averages needs to be updated; after each `nunchuk_scan()` call, also call `nunchuk_lpf(n)`.
+The parameter `n` must be between 0 and 1024, it defaults to 750.
+Next, use the ..lpf functions for the accelerometer data `nunchuk_accelXlpf()`, `nunchuk_accelYlpf()`, and `nunchuk_accelZlpf()`.

-- The accelerometers measure the earth's G-force, so Nunchuk rotations around the Z-axis, that is the X/Y plane, can not be measured.
+- The accelerometers measure the earth's G-force, so Nunchuk rotations around the Z-axis, that is in the X/Y plane, can not be measured.

   ![Accelerometer axis](extras/axis.png)